Aggie Teacher Education Residency Model

 - Coursework designed to support teaching certification

-- Laptop courtesy of BISD
+- Laptop courtesy of the school district

 - Free professional development opportunities each semester